 Shiseido White Lucent Luminizing Infuser.

 It’s definitely my favorite product from the line.
 I actually believe this alone helps to make the skin looking brighter and clearer.
 I use it at nighttime as well so I notice the difference.
 It is also a fantastic hydrating toner to use on its own or after an exfoliating toner.
 Using it after an exfoliating toner is sort of like a doubling the effect.
-Luminizing Infuser is brightening on its own, but gentle unlike acids or other Japanese clear lotions in general and the hydrating quality is a major plus point which is why I can use it without the worry of over-exfoliating the skin.
+Luminizing Infuser is brightening on its own and gentle unlike acids or other clear lotions in general and the hydrating quality is a major plus point which is why I can use it without the worry of over-exfoliating the skin.
 I remember the older formula being just like a normal clear lotion sans the hydration part.
-In the end I really like the more viscous texture as I feel it plumps the skin and making it more supple.
+In the end, I really like the more viscous texture as I feel it plumps the skin and making it more supple.

 If I were to repurchase anything from the line, I’m dead set on this.